 The secondary aim of these diets is to heal the intestinal lining by removing irritating ingredients and supplementing with foods that help rebuild.
 Since leaky gut is commonly associated with SIBO, thanks to unwanted bacteria eating away at your intestinal lining and creating more permeability, the healing phase is just as important.

 Low FODMAP Diet (LFD): The most widely discussed option in conjunction with IBS and SIBO, this diet removes various types of sugars, including legumes, dairy, wheat, high fructose fruits and sweeteners (including honey and agave), artificial sweeteners, and many vegetables.
 It’s thought that some of these ingredients are poorly absorbed and irritating to the higher levels of the intestinal tract, so removing them gives you both relief from the unwanted gas that’s produced when bacteria eat your food for you, and also allows the digestive tract to heal.
 My podcast interview with Kate Scarlata explains why this diet can be so helpful for SIBO.
-You can find more in-depth information on the low FODMAP diet and how to cook for it here.
+You can find more in-depth information on the low FODMAP diet and how to cook for it in my book.
 You can also download my FREE low FODMAP e-book here!

 Specific Carbohydrate Diet (SCD): Unlike LFD above, this approach is progressive, meaning that it begins strict and evolves to be more lenient as your gut heals.
 Grains, starchy vegetables, lactose, some beans and any sweeteners other than honey, saccharine and occasional stevia are prohibited.
 The diet also emphasizes cooked foods and minimal fiber in the beginning phases until your intestinal wall begins to repair itself.